Healthcare

 For a start, we need to change the primary aim.
 The NHS currently aims to deliver cost-effective treatment, but it should aim to deliver prompt and effective treatment.

-The current system seeks to maximise the effectiveness of the NHS resources, which are primarily the people.
+The current system seeks to maximise the effectiveness of the NHS resources, which are primarily the people - that is, the NHS people.
 What this means is that outside every Doctor's waiting room there is a queue of people waiting to see the Doctor.
 This ensures that the Doctor is never waiting to see a patient, never under-utilized.
 It means that the Doctor is constantly working as hard as possible, which produces burnout and early retirement, or a move to a country which treats its Doctors more humanely.
 And it means the patients have to wait - wait for an appointment, and then wait in the queue; it delays treatment, which often results in the condition getting worse (and thus more expensive to treat), and also results in the patient experiencing a reduced quality of life and often a reduced performance at work as well.

 In seeking to maximise the effectiveness of the NHS, we inevitably create many other costs which are carried by the individuals who are suffering, and also by society as a whole in lost production - all the people sitting in queues in the hospitals and Doctor's Surgeries could be doing something useful with their time, if they were not forced to sit and wait for their name to be called.